Code-Institute-Submissions/KWSNick-meal-planner_MResub/README.md

 ### Purpose

-The hosted site exists to allow users to utilise all its built in functionality to interact with the MongoDb database which sits behind the site primarily; with the intent for the user to assess the competence of the creator in developing a data-centric site using a micro-framework and a non-relational database.
+The hosted site exists to allow users to utilise all its built in functionality to interact with the MongoDb database which sits behind the site; primarily with the intent for the user to assess the competence of the creator in developing a data-centric site using a micro-framework and a non-relational database.

 The site allows user to curate their own recipes and meal ideas, store and edit them, and also share them with others in a secure manner.
 Recipes can be removed